Go Back

 • Add the cherry tomatoes to a food processor and pulse several times until chopped but not pureed.
 Pour the tomatoes over a strainer, sprinkle with a generous pinch of salt, and massage the salt into the tomatoes with your hands.
 Allow the tomatoes to rest and drain while prep everything else.

-a.
 To toast pine nuts, heat a dry frying pan over medium heat.
 Once hot, add the pine nuts and stir or shake the pan from time to time, for 3 to 5 minutes, or until toasty and golden brown.

-• In a bowl, combine the strained tomatoes, macerated shallots, preserved lemon peel, basil, parsley, and olive oil.
 Season with flaky sea salt and pepper to taste, and toss to combine.

 • Make the green beans.
 Heat a wok or large, sturdy-bottomed sauté pan over high heat (see Note 5).
 Once you start to see wisps of smoke, then add the high-heat oil.
-Then add the green beans with a 1/2 teaspoon kosher salt.
+Then add the green beans with ½ teaspoon kosher salt.
 Spread out in a single layer as much as possible and cook undisturbed for 1 minute, or until some beans start to blister.

-a.
-Cook for a total of 4 to 5 minutes, tossing only every 1 minute to allow charring.
 When the beans are almost done, add the garlic.
 Stir fry for 30 seconds, stirring constantly to prevent burning.
 Take off the heat.
 Transfer to a serving bowl.

 • Spoon the salsa over the beans and scatter on the pine nuts.
 Season to taste with salt and pepper.